 Change in the way minority employees are valued in the cannabis and functional glass industries will come through increased minority ownership.

-Susie Plascencia is a Mexican American entrepreneur, journalist and cannabis advocate.
-Born and raised in Los Angeles, her passion for storytelling has fueled her professional career, empowering her to make a meaningful impact.
-As a business, culture and travel journalist, she pursues stories that provide representation for marginalized people, their culture and their communities.
+Susie Plascencia is a Mexican American entrepreneur, journalist, and cannabis activist.
+Born and raised in Los Angeles, her passion for storytelling has fueled her professional career, empowering her to make a meaningful impact in both the cannabis and functional glass industries.

-She is a proud Trojan and alumna of the University of Southern California.
+Susie was named one of Merry Jane’s Cannabis Power Players of 2020.
+She is a proud Trojan and alumna of the Annenberg School of Communication and Journalism and the University of Southern California.

 Bobby Lady is a veteran and serial entrepreneur born to Honduran American parents in New Orleans.
 His experience in the functional glass industry inspired a mission to create an honest and accountable brand that puts employees, glass artists and the cannabis community before profits.
 Having served in the Air Force including deployments to both Iraq and Afghanistan, he believes that "taking care of your people" is essential to the success of any organization or business.